riyalguha/Bald_eye-color_child-detector/README.md

 ## GUI
 The gui was built using Tkinter, Just run the gui.py file and upload and image to get results.

+## Check the Tags Section to Download the model files to run the GUI.py file